 To re-install the drawers into the cabinet, follow the instructions in the "Removal of Drawers" section of this manual.
-Note that the top drawer slides are longer than the bottom slides.

-FIGURE 14: Drawer Cage
+FIGURE 13: Drawer Cage

-INSTALLING OVERSHELF OR DOUBLE-OVERSHELF
+INSTALLING OVERSHELF OR DOUBLE OVERSHELF

 IMPORTANT NOTE: Installing an overshelf is a two-person job.
 Due to the weight, size and height of the shelf, do not attempt to mount it alone, as this can cause injury.